 If you have been charged with marijuana possession in Chester County or Delaware County, contact us today at the Skinner Law Firm.
 We will listen to the facts of your particular situation and make every effort to fight the allegations against you.
-Michael is a former prosecutor who will use his knowledge of the criminal justice system to fight for a favorable outcome in your case.
+Michael J. Skinner is a former prosecutor who will use his knowledge of the criminal justice system to fight for a favorable outcome in your case.
 Call (267) 388-3476 for a consultation about your alleged marijuana crime today.

 Marijuana is defined in Pennsylvania under the Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-102) in section Two.
 Marijuana, also known as marihuana, pot, weed, ganja, bud or chronic consists of all forms, species and varieties of cannabis, including growing plants, plants not growing, seeds, resin, and any compound, derivative, preparation or mixture from marijuana, the plant’s resin or seeds.

 Marijuana does not include tetrahydrocannabinols (THC), the mature stalks of a marijuana plant, the fiber from the stalks, oil or cake made from the seeds of the plant, or any other mixture, compound, derivative or preparation from the mature stalks or sterilized seed that is incapable of germination.